cchandre/Polarimetry/README.md

 #### Edge detection switch

-When the swtich is on, PyPOLAR determines the edges of the thresholded image (`Compute`) as displayed in the [Thresholding/Mask](#thresholdingmask-tab) tab, or the contours of the dowloaded mask (`Mask`).
+When the swtich is on, PyPOLAR determines the edges of the thresholded image (click 'Compute') as displayed in the [Thresholding/Mask](#thresholdingmask-tab) tab, or the contours of the dowloaded mask (click 'Mask').
 The edges are displayed as blue lines on the thresholded image.
-To compute the edges, the Canny edge detector `cv2.Canny` is used with two parameters `low threshold` and `high threshold` (see [Edge Detection](#edgedetection-tab) tab) after a first Gaussian blur `cv2.GaussianBlur` of the image (with (5, 5) as width and height of the kernel - the standard deviations are calculated from the kernel size, see [OpenCV](https://docs.opencv.org/) for more details).
+To compute the edges, the Canny edge detector `cv2.Canny` is used with two parameters `low threshold` and `high threshold` (see [Edge Detection](#edge-detection-tab) tab) after a first Gaussian blur `cv2.GaussianBlur` of the image (with (5, 5) as width and height of the kernel - the standard deviations are calculated from the kernel size, see [OpenCV](https://docs.opencv.org/) for more details).
 The contours are determined from the edges using `cv2.findContours` (with the contour retrieval mode `cv2.RETR_TREE` and contour approximation algorithm `cv2.CHAIN_APPROX_NONE`).
-The contours shorter than `Length` defined in the [Edge Detection](#edgedetection-tab) tab are discarded.
-The obtained contours are smoothed out using a Savitzky-Golay filter `scipy.savgol_filter` with third-order polynomials and a window length defined by `Smoothing window` (in pixels) in the [Edge Detection](#edgedetection-tab) tab.
+The contours shorter than `Length` defined in the [Edge Detection](#edge-detection-tab) tab are discarded.
+The obtained contours are smoothed out using a Savitzky-Golay filter `scipy.savgol_filter` with third-order polynomials and a window length defined by `Smoothing window` (in pixels) in the [Edge Detection](#edge-detection-tab) tab.
 From these smooth contours, the angles and the normal to the contours are computed.
-The angles &rho; with respect to the contours are computed in a layer around the contours defined by `Layer width` (in pixels) in the [Edge Detection](#edgedetection-tab) tab.
-There is the possibility to slightly move away from the contour by changing `Distance from contour` in the [Edge Detection](#edgedetection-tab) tab.
+The angles &rho; with respect to the contours are computed in a layer around the contours defined by `Layer width` (in pixels) in the [Edge Detection](#edge-detection-tab) tab.
+There is the possibility to slightly move away from the contour by changing `Distance from contour` in the [Edge Detection](#edge-detection-tab) tab.
+All the selected figures involving &rho; are duplicated using the relative values of &rho; with respect to the contours.

 [&uarr;](#manual)